mplavcan/ForestParkSchoolWALL/documentation/Concept.md

 * LED array (green)
 * Transducer (speaker)

+The board also has five large illuminated colored buttons (Red, Green, White, Blue, Yellow) that are associated with electroluminescent wire wrapped under the hexes.

+A LCD with a selectable color backlight occupies a hex in th upper-left corner of the board.

 The circuits allow any one of the input types to be connected to one of the outputs using a series of wooden blocks to bridge across the intervening hexes.
 When a full connection between the positive/input/output/negative conenction are made, the input will manipulate the output.

-The board also has five large illuminated colored buttons (Red, Green, White, Blue, Yellow) that are associated with electroluminescent wire wrapped under the hexes.

-A LCD with a selectable color backlight occupies a hex in th upper-left corner of the board.

-All components are software controllable, independent of each other.
-While the students appear to be creating circuits, in fact the grid connections are only inputs to the Arduino.
+All components are software controllable by the Arduino, independent of each other.
+While the students appear to be creating circuits, in fact the software is making the decision about what to activate.
+This also prevents accidental damage from being done by "short circuits"